 Following a rhinoplasty, I typically stand above the patient’s head to assess the nose for its position and any deviations, curvatures, or leaning tendencies.

 DuraPrep™ is applied to the external nasal skin to allow better adherence of the cast.
 Steri-Strips™ are then trimmed to size and placed sequentially across the nasal tip in a horizontal fashion in several layers.
 A small, thin piece of adhesive foam is then applied in the midline over the Steri-Strips.

-Gentle pressure is applied to the sides of the cast by the surgeon to form a protective and compressive support.
+Gentle pressure is applied to the sides of the cast to form a protective and compressive support.
 At this point, the nose is positioned midline.
 If the nose leans, sways, or has a tendency to turn to one side, asymmetric force or pressure can be applied to the cast to counter this.

 How Long Does the Cast Stay On After Rhinoplasty?

 The cast is removed about one week after surgery, once the nose has time to set properly.
 You can see what happens during a rhinoplasty cast removal in the video below:

 Casting the nose is often underrated or glossed over, but it has an enormous impact on the overall results.
 It allows the surgeon to put the ‘finishing touch’ or artistic talents to work in the patient’s favor.
 You can see the results we create for our rhinoplasty patients in their before-and-after pictures.

 If you are considering rhinoplasty and want to talk about your best options with an experienced rhinoplasty surgeon in the Orlando area, use our online form to request a consultation.
 Or call us at (407) 333-3040 to schedule a consultation.